memes/google-f5-preflight-checklist/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for these modules
+about: Suggest an idea for this tool
 title: ''
 labels: 'enhancement'
 assignees: 'memes'
 ---

-Hello and thank you for using this repo.
+Hello and thank you for using this tool.
 Please complete this form to share your ideas.
 If you already have a proposed solution, open a pull request for review and link it to this issue where prompted.